Transfermium Wars

-The names for the chemical elements 104 to 106 were the subject of a major controversy starting in the 1960s, described by some nuclear chemists as the Transfermium Wars because it concerned the elements following fermium (element 100) on the periodic table.
+The names for the chemical elements 102 to 109 (most notably 104 to 106) were the subject of a major controversy starting in the 1960s and settled by IUPAC in 1997.
+It was described by some nuclear chemists as the Transfermium Wars because it concerned the elements following fermium (element 100) on the periodic table.
 This controversy arose from disputes between American scientists and Soviet scientists as to which had first isolated these elements.
-The final resolution of this controversy in 1997 also decided the names of elements 107 to 109.

-Controversy
+Background

 By convention, naming rights for newly discovered chemical elements go to their discoverers.
 For elements 104, 105, and 106, there was a controversy between Soviet researchers at the Joint Institute for Nuclear Research and American researchers at Lawrence Berkeley National Laboratory regarding which group had discovered them first.
 Both parties suggested their own names for elements 104 and 105, not recognizing the other's name.

 The American name of seaborgium for element 106 was also objectionable to some, because it referred to American chemist Glenn T. Seaborg who was still alive at the time this name was proposed.
 (Einsteinium and fermium had also been proposed as names of new elements while Albert Einstein and Enrico Fermi were still living, but only made public after their deaths, due to Cold War secrecy.)

+Controversy

 Opponents

 The two principal groups which were involved in the conflict over element naming were: